mendersoftware/mender-docs/03.Client-installation/07.Integration-checklist/docs.md

     category: docs
 ---

-In order to ensure that the necessary components for Mender have been integrated correctly, use this checklist to verify each of them in turn.
-Use this when all components have been built successfully, and the device has booted correctly.
+In order to ensure that the necessary components for Mender are properly integrated, you should use this checklist to verify each of them in turn.
+You can run this checklist after you have successfully built all components, and correctly booted the device.

 !!!
 This checklist applies if you are using U-Boot or GRUB.

-## What is verified
+## Introduction

 This checklist will verify some key functionality aspects of the Mender integration.
 It will verify that:

 1. Bootloader environment tools are present on the device
 2. the bootloader and the environment tools agree on the format for the environment.
-3. the correct kernel is loaded from partition A
+3. the bootloader loads the correct kernel from partition A
-4. the correct kernel is loaded from partition B
+4. the bootloader loads the correct kernel from partition B
-5. the correct rootfs is mounted when partition A is active
+5. the system mounts the correct rootfs when partition A is active
-6. the correct rootfs is mounted when partition B is active
+6. the system mounts the correct rootfs when partition B is active
 7. rollback works
-8. the Mender daemon is started as a service
+8. the Mender service launches properly

 ## The steps